gjunkie/hapi-react-kit/README.md

 ## hapi-react-kit

-A hapijs API and react-redux client boilerplate project.
+A hapijs API and React client boilerplate project.

 This project got started out of a need to have a boilerplate that didn't tie up the client and server-side logic.
 Most boilerplate projects coupled them pretty tightly and made replacing their respective frameworks pretty cumbersome.

-I'm a huge fan of [hapijs](https://hapijs.com/) and I've been learning a bit of [React](https://facebook.github.io/react/) lately, so I figured I'd start there.
+I'm a huge fan of [hapijs](https://hapijs.com/) so that's what this project uses and it is Hapi.js v17.x.x ready.
+For the client-side this project uses [React](https://facebook.github.io/react/).
 I've also set up [react-redux](https://github.com/reactjs/react-redux).
 Feel free to clone this and swap them out for your preferred frameworks.

-I haven't set up a database here at all.
-For now, I'll leave that up to you.
-I usually go with [MongoDB](https://www.mongodb.com/) for something like this as it's super easy to set up.

 ## Requirements
 While the server and client-side of `hapi-react-kit` can run independently while in development, you will require [Docker](https://docker.com/) to deploy this so that both servers can run simultaneously.